saintvishwa/Movie-Booking/README.md

 # Movie-Booking
 #This is lite version of Movie Booking system
-#User can select specific Movie and seats for alloted time then final Bill is generated to pay.
+#User can select specific Movie and seats for allotted time then final Bill is generated to pay.

 #Session handling by using Php